Rebuilding a war-torn country: Meeting the future of Ukraine

 In Kyiv, Nadiia studied the intricacies of agriculture as part of her chemistry degree, but upon moving to Scotland, decided to write her thesis – which she would be writing in English - on whisky.

 Nadiia explained, “We don’t produce whisky in Ukraine so I thought that Scotland would be the best place to study something so unique – where better than the home of whisky?
-NMR (nuclear magnetic resonance) is a type of research method that isn’t commonly used because it can be so expansive, so I thought it would be a great experience for me to trial it given the high-spec resources available in Edinburgh.”
+NMR (nuclear magnetic resonance) is a type of research method that isn’t commonly used because it can be so expensive, so I thought it would be a great experience for me to trial it given the high-spec resources available in Edinburgh.”

 While speaking with the students, they all received a notification on their phones to alert them of an air raid happening back in Ukraine.
 To them, this had almost become the norm and an occurrence that happened almost every day.